EmployeeIssues.comU.S. Employee Rights in Plain English

 Implied Contract

 Short for implied-in-fact contract, it's an agreement that is not explicitly in writing, but presumably intended by all parties involved.
-A manager's oral promise, a statement in an employee manual, a company policy, a chain of positive employee merit reviews, and a company's historical actions are each examples of what might constitute an implied contract between an employer and employee.
-Often, what constitutes an implied contract infers a "promise" of continued or permanent employment.
+A manager's oral promise, a statement in an employee manual, a company policy, a chain of positive employee merit reviews, and a company's customary practices are each examples of what might constitute an implied contract between an employer and employee.
+(Often, what constitutes an implied contract infers a "promise" of continued or permanent employment.)
 Several states recognize breach of implied contract as an exception to the Doctrine of Employment at Will.
 However, employers might require new-hires to sign agreements, in which they acknowledge that documents, such as policy manuals, do not constitute contracts.
-If so, implied contracts based on documents might be null and void.
+Additionally, the laws in some states preclude employer policies from automatically constituting contracts.
+Subsequently, employee claims that implied contracts existed based on policies or documents might be invalid.
 Compare to Explicit Contract.

 Injunction